You might share a roof — but should you share car insurance with your roommates?

 Furthermore, you'll share limits on your coverage.
 If your and your roommate’s belongings are destroyed, you might exhaust the personal property policy limits on your coverage prior to having all your belongings replaced.

-If you're like more information on condo, home, and renters insurance, see our guides below:
+If you're like more information on condo, home or renters insurance, see our guides below:

 The primary consideration for car insurance when you have a roommate is the common requirement to either add your roommate or exclude them from your policy.

 If you’re worried about your roommate's driving profile increasing your premium, explicitly exclude them from your policy.
 If, however, you and your roommate want the ability to share vehicles or be eligible for a discount, you should add them to your policy.
 At the end of the day, the best way to save on auto insurance is to shop around for car insurance — with or without your roommate — every six months.
 Enter your ZIP code below to receive quotes tailored to your driving profile in just a few minutes.